Harshal0902/Flow-Hackathon-Season-2/README.md

 Despite these challenges, our team embraced them as opportunities for growth and innovation.
 We collaborated, researched, and iterated to overcome obstacles and create a remarkable decentralized marketplace for gaming assets.

-GameSorceryFLOW represents our dedication to pushing the boundaries of blockchain technology and gaming, empowering gamers, and redefining the way gaming assets are owned, traded, and valued.
+GameSorcery represents our dedication to pushing the boundaries of blockchain technology and gaming, empowering gamers, and redefining the way gaming assets are owned, traded, and valued.